antoinevaissie-cloud/task-manager-dev-discipline/README.md

   Buttons trigger priority adjustments, due-date shifts (tomorrow, +2 days, next Monday), and completion.
 Optimistic updates give instant feedback while syncing with the backend.

 - **Task Editing & Creation**
   Slide-in form drawer supports creating new tasks or editing existing ones (title, description, due date, urgency, follow-up flag, project, and reference links).
+Projects can be created on the fly while linking a task.

+- **Search & Filters**
+  Inline search plus a project dropdown help you focus on the most relevant open tasks.

 - **Realtime Updates**
   Socket.IO keeps connected clients in sync—changes from one user broadcast globally.